-Per diem

-" The allowance for daily expenses paid to travelers on official business.
-Generally, the IRS views per diem payments as taxable income unless the payments are limited to IRS rates established for each U.S. city region, which usually are very low.

-Travel expense reimbursement

-- " A program that can be more lenient in terms of the level of allowable expenses for reimbursement, but there is a greater burden on record-keeping and a need to create policies. - " ENA Headquarters uses a travel expense reimbursement plan in which reimbursable expenses are defined by policy.
-ENA Headquarters travel expense reimbursement policy includes all meals, lodging and transportation costs while traveling on ENA business.
+- Per diem - " The allowance for daily expenses paid to travelers on official business.
+Generally the IRS views per diem payments as taxable income unless the payments are limited to IRS rates established for each city/ region in the U.S. (which usually are very low). - Travel expense reimbursement - " A program that can be more lenient in terms of the level of allowable expenses for reimbursement, but there is a greater burden on record-keeping and a need to create policies. - " ENA National uses a travel expense reimbursement plan in which reimbursable expenses are defined by policy.
+ENA National's travel expense reimbursement policy includes all meals, lodging, and transportation costs while traveling on ENA business.
 Since the policy clearly establishes reasonable parameters for expense reimbursement, it is considered an Accountable Plan by the IRS.
 Reimbursements under an Accountable Plan are not seen as taxable income to the recipient.